-Please contact the Volunteer Center/Superior Edge coordinators at 906-227-2466, firstname.lastname@example.org, or drop in at 1101 Northern Center with any questions or for assistance.
+Please contact the Volunteer Center/Superior Edge coordinators at 906-227-2466, email@example.com, or drop by 1101 Northern Center with any questions or for assistance.

 As an Individual